shaanhomebrew-cloud/OPL-PS1-AIO-Converter-GUI/README.md

 ---

-## ⬇️ Download Missing ART / CFG
+## Download Missing ART / CFG

-The USB tab includes **down-arrow buttons** for downloading missing artwork and CFG files.
+The USB tab includes **ART/CFG buttons** that allow you to download missing artwork and CFG files.

-These buttons are especially useful if the artwork or CFG server is temporarily unavailable when you initially install your games.

-If some artwork or CFG files could not be downloaded:
+These are useful if some artwork or CFG files could not be downloaded during the initial installation because the download server was temporarily unavailable.

-1. Complete your installation normally.
-2. Later, when the server is available again, reconnect your storage device to your PC.
-3. Use the corresponding **download arrow button** to download the missing files.
+You can return later and use the **ART/CFG buttons** to download the missing files once the server is available again.

-This allows you to download missing artwork or CFG files at a later time without having to reinstall or reconvert your games.
+There is no need to reconvert or reinstall the games.

 ---